Fill form to unlock content

 The company has installed the system in stores of varying sizes.
 “Smaller stores may need just two or three cameras with one device,” says Wang.
 “In larger stores, we've installed five or six devices with up to 20 IP cameras to collect video images.
 We can demonstrate our experience in deploying across a wide spectrum of store types and sizes.”

 An easy-to-use dashboard monitors each store and can be viewed remotely.
-Managers can easily view information such as entrance and engagement rates, the last time a customer was in the store, how long they spent in a specific area, and so forth.
-They can then strategize ways to improve product displays, customer engagement, and promotions (Figure 1).
+Managers can easily view different types of retail analytics information such as entrance and engagement rates, the last time a customer was in the store, how long they spent in a specific area, and so forth.
+They can then strategize ways to improve product displays, customer engagement, and promotions.

 AI Advances Marketing & Staffing Decisions